-$\mathbf{i} - \mathbf{II^o} - \mathbf{III} - \mathbf{iv} - \mathbf{v} - \mathbf{VI} - \mathbf{VII}.$
+$\mathbf{i} - \mathbf{II}^{o} - \mathbf{III} - \mathbf{iv} - \mathbf{v} - \mathbf{VI} - \mathbf{VII}.$

 In the earlier chapter about Major and Minor scales I showed you that each Major scale has a relative Minor scale and vice-versa.
 The same goes for musical keys as well.
-An easy way to determine the relative Minor key of a Major key as follows.
-For example, from C imagine a line down to the centre of the circle then move out again to edge of the circle to the right at an angle of 90°, you will end up at the A. This means that the relative Minor key of the key of C Major is A Minor.
-See the diagram below for all the relative Minor keys for each Major key.
+An easy way to determine the relative Minor key of a Major key is as follows: from C draw a line down to the centre then move out again to the right at an angle of 90° leading you to the A. This means that the relative Minor key of the key of C Major is A Minor.
+This applies to all Major keys.

 You can find the order of the Roman numerals for the Minor keys in the same way as is done for the Major keys, see the example for the key of Am below.
 You can shift the pattern around the circle to find the chords for each Minor key.
-Just place the i over the key you wish to know the chords for and then map out the other numerals in the same order.
+Just place the i over the key you wish to know the chords for.